UCLA will be outfitted by Nike, Jordan Brand starting in ’21

 The Bruins football and men’s and women’s basketball teams will be outfitted under the Jordan Brand.
 UCLA will be the first Pac-12 school to wear the “Jumpman” logo on its uniforms and will join Michigan, Florida, Oklahoma and North Carolina as programs under the Jordan Brand for football and both basketball teams.

-The new deal starts next July 1.
-Until then, UCLA’s 25 programs will be outfitted by Under Armour even though the university is suing the apparel company for breach of contract.
+The new deal with Beaverton, Oregon-based Nike starts next July 1.
+Until then, UCLA’s 25 programs will continue to be outfitted by Under Armour even though the university is suing the apparel company for breach of contract.

-“Going into this process, our top priority was to secure the best quality and most innovative products to help our student-athletes and coaches compete for championships,” athletic director Martin Jarmond said in a statement regarding the agreement with Nike.
+“Going into this process, our top priority was to secure the best quality and most innovative products to help our student-athletes and coaches compete for championships,” athletic director Martin Jarmond said in a statement regarding the new agreement.
 “As we build upon our rich history and strive for greater heights, this transformative collaboration is a signal of the future.”

 Under Armour announced in June that it was ending its contract with UCLA, citing unforeseeable circumstances due to the coronavirus pandemic as one of the reasons.
 The two sides were four years into a 15-year deal worth $280 million, which was the highest in college athletics.